jcarterlab/East-Asian-Authoritarianism/README.md

 # East-Asian-Authoritarianism
-A sentiment analysis examining attitudes towards anti-authority words between Anglosphere and Sinosphere Twitter users.
+A sentiment analysis examining the use of anti-authority words between Anglosphere and Sinosphere Twitter users.

 The report can be found [here.](East-Asian-Authoritarianism.md)